ManelBouba/ImmoEliza-ML/README.md

     ```

 3. Ensure that you have all necessary files, including the dataset (`data.csv`) and the trained model (`catboost_model_with_tuning.cbm`).
+4. Exponentiate the predictions to get the original price scale predicted_prices = np.exp(predictions)

 ## Dataset